nathanieljevans/GSNN/docs/methods/index.rst

    :alt: GSNN Overview
    :align: center

-A toy example demonstrating how any given graph structure can be formulated as a feed-forward neural network with masked weight matrices.
+A toy example demonstrating how any given graph structure can be formulated as a feed-forward neural network with sparse weight matrices.
 Each yellow node in the left graph represents a fully-connected one-layer neural network with two hidden channels (function nodes).
 Panel A shows the structural graph (:math:`\mathcal{G}`) that constrains the GSNN model, while panel B depicts how edge latent values (:math:`e_i`) are updated in a single forward pass.
 Sparse weight matrices omit nonexistent edges, and the ⊕ symbol indicates a residual connection from the previous layer.

 .. note::
     Unlike GNNs, where latent representations typically characterize the state of a *node*, GSNN latent representations characterize the state of an *edge*.
 This allows the GSNN method to learn nonlinear multivariate relationships between input edges and output edges and still be applicable to cyclic graphs.